 In case you’re not familiar with this Swedish brand, they’ve been around since 1903 and have been winning Grand Prix’s since 1931.

-About that time, they also got into off-road competition; impressively clocking-up in the ensuing decades, an incredible 80+ world championships from Motocross to the Baja 1000.
+About that time, they also got into off-road competition.
+And impressively in the ensuing decades clocked-up an incredible 80+ world championships from Motocross to the Baja 1000.

 Prior to the release of the Svartpilen 401 and Vitpilen 401, MY-2018, Husqvarna hadn’t produced street bikes for over 4 years.
 Its last street bike was the Nuda 900 which ceased production in 2013.

 The lack of a distinct street bike strategy, despite its heritage, may have been in part to due the numerous changes of ownership in the last three decades.
 Corporate shuffling, which including stints under the Cagiva, MV Agusta and BMW banners,

 Enough of the history lesson, what about now?
 The company has now firmly part of the Austrian-owned KTM Group.

 Husqvarna – Taking it to the Street

 This latter move makes perfect sense, especially considering Husky’s relatively recent assault on the street bike market.
 Launched in July 2018, the Vitpilen 701 (White Arrow) took three years to create from EICMA Show concept, to fully formed street bike.

 Hot on its heels, and due on the showroom floor in spring 2019, is the blacked-out Svartpilen (Black Arrow), but how does it compare to the original Svartpilen 701 concept?